 Show your passion for the job

 Start by declaring your passion for accounting and a brief background of how this passion developed and grew to become your career.
-Then, you can align your passion for accounting with the multiple disciplines.
+Then, you can align your passion with multiple disciplines.

 Detail your qualification in reverse chronological order